listendev/lstn/pkg/cmd/report/templates/testdata/container_with_problems.md

-**lstn** did not detect any malicious behaviors in the dependency tree at installation time
+No suspicious behavior was detected in the dependency tree during installation

 #### :triangular_flag_on_post: The analysis could not complete because of the following problems: